DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     8.1 Verify the Client Credential Token

     You can request an access token using the Client-Credentials flow to verify the token format.
-    This token is used for the deployment between Decision Cennter and the Decision Server console:
+    This token is used for the deployment between Decision Center and the Decision Server console:

     ```shell
     $ ./get-client-credential-token.sh -i <CLIENT_ID> -x <CLIENT_SECRET> -n <TENANT_ID>